DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ### 6.3 Encoding Callback Data

-When a client displays data received from the server via a callback, a security breach can take place if this data has not been properly encoded.
+When a client displays data received from the server via a callback, a breach may occur if this data has not been properly encoded.
 For example, in the [code below](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/HtmlEncoding/Callback.aspx#L14-L19), such content is assigned to an element's `innerHTML`:

 ```xml
 <dx:ASPxCallback runat="server" ID="CallbackControl" OnCallback="Callback_Callback" ClientInstanceName="callbackControl" >